guibec/rpgcraft/README.md

   - https://www.newtonsoft.com/json

 ## World Generation
 - World is generated with Chunk.
-Each Chunk represents a 64x64 tiles.
+Each Chunk represents a 64x64 tiles and is a single Unity Object.
-- Each Tile is drawn using 2 triangles, 6 vertices.
-Each Chunk thus has 24,576 vertices.
 - Game Coordinate starts from (0,0).
 Each tile measure 1x1 in game coordinate.
 - At initial world generation, the chunk where the player is is generated.
-Neighborhood chunks are always generated.
+Neighborhood chunks are also generated.
+-- This prevents the player from seeing empty space.
+- The world will generate different type of chunks according to the game rules, such as how much of a certain types of terrain to create, and how coupled this terrain will be.
 - Generating chunks is expensive, and a noticeable hitch is felt whenever a new chunk is generated.

+## Rendering
+- Each Tile is drawn using 2 triangles, 6 vertices.
+Each Chunk thus has 24,576 vertices.
+- At run-time, an atlas is generated from the tiles in `tilesInfo.json`.
+- The triangle tesselation for each chunk is done at run-time.

 ## Entity / Collision
 - Every game object in the game is a `Entity` and is tracked by the `EntityManager`.